ltackmann/harvest/README.md

 Why do this ?
 -------------
 Event sourcing is the concept of saving and retriving object state by the events that occured on them rather than by their current state.

-Consider the following bank use case
+Consider the following bank use case:

 1. User creates account
 1. User deposits 10$